dotnet/msbuild/documentation/specs/question.md

 ```

 ## Shipping Tasks
-When question switch is used, it will modify the shipping task with these behavior.
+When `/question` switch is used, it will modify the shipping task with these behavior.
 Note: this is still experimental and can change.

 `Exec`
 Doesn't have an up-to-date check.
 It will always run.